 The first time was the worst.
 The utter confusion.
 The crippling phantom pains.
 The mind-numbing fear.
 It was horrible.
 I’ll never forget.

-The next ten times were also hard, but a little less so every time.
-The pain never went away.
-But the confusion was only momentary, and the fear sort of went away.
-Granted, there is some discomfort – I still dream of that first time I drowned, for example – but by and large, knowing you’re immortal kind of takes away the fear of death.
+The next ten or so times were also hard, but a little less every time.
+The pain never went away, but the confusion was only momentary, and the fear sort of went away.
+Granted, there was some discomfort—I still dream of that first time I drowned, for example—but by and large, knowing you’re immortal kind of takes away the fear of death.

 I was on my back, staring at the dark clouds above.
 Clouds, but no rain, like always.
 Hadn’t rained around these parts in months.
 Before the Fall, it was always raining.
-That’s how I remember it anyway.
+A good dousing of fresh, cold rain that was never far away, even in summer.
 Now it rained only a couple of times a year, torrential squalls that tore the ground apart and drowned everything in acidic, toxic waters.

 It was always hard to tell exactly how long I had been dead.
 Watches were no good – strange things happened to the flow of time when the veil between worlds was rent apart.
 Even old-fashioned chronometers stopped working if I had them on me.

-I once had a guy shoot me a couple of times in the head from about thirty meters.
+It was always hard to tell exactly how long I had been dead.
+Clocks were no good.
+Strange things happened to the flow of time when the veil between worlds was rent apart.
+I once had one of my followers—back when I still walked among mortals—shoot me a couple of times in the head.
 Each time I died, he took the time until I got back up using an old-fashioned watch.
 It never took longer than ten seconds, usually around five.

-There were some caveats, though: I had once taken a direct hit from a Russki 152 artillery shell.
-According to some nearby survivors, it had knocked my head clean off and then exploded like a meter behind me.
-They had looked around, but there was nothing left of me to bury, just a fine red mist mixed up with the dirt.
+There were some caveats, though.
+I had once taken a direct hit from a 152-millimeter artillery shell.
+According to some nearby survivors, it had knocked my head clean off and then exploded behind me.
+They had looked around, but there was nothing left of me to bury, just a fine red sludge mixed up with the dirt.
 Yet I still woke up, naked and unhurt, a couple of days later.

 I scanned the ravine above without moving too much.
-Nothing to be seen.
-The shooter had either moved on – or was staying hidden.
+Nothing to see.
+The shooter had either moved on—or was staying hidden.
 I figured he was just good at hiding.
-He had killed me with a headshot, so he was pretty confident, and skilled too.
+He had killed me with a headshot, so he was both skilled and confident.

-I closed my eyes and called upon my third eye.
-When I opened my eyes again, an eye, looking like the golden Eye of Horus, hovered before me, dripping with eldritch power.
-I scanned the ravine again, and this time my gaze pierced trees, rock – and flesh.
+I closed my eyes and called upon my powers.
+When I opened my eyes again the Eye of Horus hovered before me, dripping with eldritch power.
+Horus, my son from another life.
+I scanned the ravine again, and this time my gaze pierced trees, rock—and flesh.

 I saw my enemy, hidden and in cover, binoculars in hand, his Dragunov resting on a bipod next to him.
 I was on my back, in the open.
-He was in hard cover, with height advantage.
+He was in hard cover, with a height advantage.
 He could kill me repeatedly, easy as that.
 I had a crap angle against him.
+Even with the Eye, there was no chance I’d get him before he got me.

 I considered my options.
-There weren’t very many.
+There weren’t any good ones.

 My right hand closed around my rifle even as I sprang into action.
 I ran as fast as I could towards the ravine, my angle slightly oblique to make it harder on the sniper.